 - Optimize your Page Header text to best affect your Search Engine Optimization

-This means, if you have a page about iPod Skins, the page header should never be something like “Other Useful Things for your iPod.”
-What a waste of opportunity this is.
+This means, if you have a page about Digital Marketing, the page header should never be something like “Top 10 Strategies for Digital Marketing” What a waste of opportunity this is.
 You want the search engines crawling the web to identify your page headers with the core content focus of the page – and the terms you want to move ranking for.
-The best page header for this might be something like “Awesome iPod Skins that Rock!” or “iPod Skins for Every Style.”
+The best page header for this might be something like “Awesome Online Marketing Strategies that Rock!”.

 - Keyword Balance